Best Cheap Health Insurance in Rhode Island (2026)

 Platinum plans: Best if you have a serious health condition

-Coverage with a Platinum plan starts faster than with other plan tiers because Platinum plans typically have low deductibles.
+Coverage with a Platinum plan starts faster than with other plan tiers, as Platinum plans typically have low deductibles.
 That makes Platinum plans a good choice if you have serious or ongoing health problems.
 Plus, these plans have a low annual cap on how much you'll pay for medical care, called an out-of-pocket maximum.

-Keep in mind that these plans have expensive monthly rates, which makes them a poor choice if you don't visit the hospital often.
+But keep in mind that these plans also have expensive monthly rates, which makes them a poor choice if you don't visit the hospital often.

 Gold plans: Best if you have frequent medical issues